-Join J. Scott Giaquinta for an in-depth discussion in this video Traditional DJing vs. Ableton DJing, part of DJing with Ableton Live.
+Join J. Scott Giaquinta for an in-depth discussion in this video Traditional DJing vs. Ableton DJing, part of Ableton Live: DJing.

 - DJing definitely isn't a new concept.
 Since recorded music began in the early 1900's, people have been playing back music for entertainment purposes on radio stations, at house parties, and eventually at clubs and raves.
 Over time, the technology became more advanced, beginning with the era of vinyl records and tapes and eventually ending up almost entirely in the digital realm.
 Back when I started making electronic music in the early 90's, 12-inch vinyl records were the medium of choice for most people in the electronic music scene.
 It wasn't exactly easy to get your music on vinyl back then either, unless of course you got signed to a record label that pressed them for you.

 Traditional DJing usually involved two Technics 1200 turntables and a DJ mixer and not much else.
 It took a lot more skill to DJ back then too because you not only had the daunting task of finding the music to begin with, but you also had to know how to beat match on two turntables, which only had plus or minus 8% pitch adjustability.
 To make matters worse, they had a slight electrical variance in the motor speed, which caused a bit of wow and flutter.
 Then, of course, you had to have enough dexterity and finesse so that you didn't skip the needle while making adjustments.